On the irreducibility of locally metric connections: Introduction

-In the first result of this paper, Theorem \ref{t1}, we show that every cone-like manifold $(\mm,g_0)$ can be completed as a metric space by adding exactly on point $\o$, called the {\em singularity} of $(\mm,g_0)$, which emphasizes again the similarity with a cone.
+This result will be proved in Section 2 using topological group theory.
 The crucial point of the proof is Lemma \ref{2.4}, which states that on a cone-like manifold, the distance from a fixed point to its image through any contracting homothety in $\G$ is bounded (a fact which does not necessarily hold on the universal covering of $\mm$).

-If the restricted Riemannian holonomy of a cone-like manifold $(\mm,g_0)$ is reducible, our main result (Theorem \ref{main}) states that, under the {\em tame} assumption, the metric $g_0$ is flat.
-The idea of the proof is to show that the sets of leaves of any of the two integrable foliations (corresponding to the parallel splitting of the tangent bundle) contain ``large'' families of complete (immersed) submanifolds, all isometric to each other.
-On the other hand, we also show that the homotheties of $(\mm,g_0)$ preserve these families, and we end up with pairs of complete submanifolds which are at the same time isometric {\em and} homothetic to each other, thus flat.
+Theorem \ref{tm1} can now be restated as follows: If the restricted Riemannian holonomy of a tame cone-like manifold is reducible, then the metric is flat.

+The key point of the proof is to show the existence of families of {\em complete} integral leaves of any of the two integrable foliations (corresponding to the parallel splitting of the tangent bundle), all isometric to each other.
+On the other hand, we show that the homotheties of $(\mm,g_0)$ preserve these families, and we end up with pairs of complete Riemannian manifolds which are at the same time isometric {\em and} homothetic to each other, thus flat.

-Roughly, these ideas are inspired by the original proof of Gallot \cite{gal} of the irreducibility of the {\em cone} over a complete manifold.
-However, in our more general {\em cone-like} setting, the difficulty comes from the lack of information about the incomplete geodesics (which, for a {\em cone}, are just its {\em rays}, the orbits of the homothety flow).
-The notion of a {\em tame} connection, which we introduce in Section \ref{3}, is equivalent to the existence of uniform bounds for the life-times of the incomplete geodesics generated by vectors belonging to any compact subset of the tangent bundle, and allows us to construct the {\em large} families discussed above.
+Roughly, these ideas are inspired by the original proof of Gallot's theorem \cite{gal}.
+However, in our more general {\em cone-like} setting, the difficulty comes from the lack of information about the incomplete geodesics (which, for a cone, are just its {\em rays}, the orbits of the homothety flow).
+This is where we use the assumption that $D$ is a {\em tame} connection, which is equivalent to the existence of uniform bounds for the life-times of the incomplete geodesics generated by vectors belonging to any compact subset of the tangent bundle, and allows us to construct the families of complete submanifolds mentioned above.

-Theorem \ref{main} applies to a wide class of Weyl structures: We show in Section 5 that the {\em tame} condition is fulfilled by any small deformations of a cone metric, more precisely by a $C^1$-neighbourhood of the canonical Weyl structure on the quotient of a cone by one of its homotheties.
-This is a consequence of a more general result (Theorem \ref{geod}), which states that every Weyl structure is {\em tame}, provided that it satisfies an analytic (open) condition, called {\em analytically tame}, which is tautologically fulfilled by the canonical Weyl structure on cone quotients.
+Theorem \ref{tm1} applies to a wide class of Weyl connections: We show in Section 5 that the tameness condition is fulfilled by any small deformations of a cone metric, and more generally by any Weyl connection $D$ which is {\em stable} with respect to a complete metric $g$ in the conformal class:

+\begin{ath} A Weyl connection on a conformal manifold $(M,c)$ which is stable with respect to some complete metric $g\in c$ is tame. \end{ath}